 To prepay your class, please email us and we'll send you an invoice, which you can pay via credit card. email@example.com

 In the event that severely inclement weather appears likely to ruin our range time, I will contact you ahead of time and announce the "rain date."
-If you're unable to make the rain date, your class fee will be refunded to you in full.
+If you're unable to make the rain date, your class fee (or deposit) will be refunded to you in full.
 Of course "real world" shooting happens in all sorts of weather, so we will make every effort not to cancel classes.
 Major snow or rain storms, or extremely high winds are the sorts of weather we will have to schedule around.
 Moderate snow, rain or wind will not result in class cancellation.
 Your pre-payment is not refundable unless we (not you) cancel the class. :)

-It is my hope that each shooter will come away with a well grounded knowledge base of long range shooting.
-While the techniques we will teach have been proven in the field, they may differ slightly (or perhaps radically in some cases) from what you've perhaps been exposed to in the past, so be prepared for that.
+It is our hope that each shooter will come away with a well grounded knowledge base of long range shooting.
+While the techniques we will teach have been proven in the field, they may differ slightly (or perhaps radically in some cases) from what you may have been exposed to in the past, so be prepared for that.
 If you prefer a different wind doping method than the one we teach, I won't fuss with you--so long as you're hitting steel, that is. :) And by the way, toss out pretty much all you've "learned" from sniper movies and war books--and show up with an attitude to learn--and the course will go well for you, and you will indeed gain knowledge.

 CONTACT INFO >>>>> email firstname.lastname@example.org